Last Updated on: 18th September 2023, 10:17 am

-Tortoises are solitary animals that don’t need the company of humans or their species to be happy.
-They’re solitary animals that only come together to mate and reproduce.
+Tortoises are solitary animals that don’t need the company of humans or same-species companions to be happy.
+They’re loners that only come together to mate and advance the species.

-Tortoises like their owners’ company, but it takes time to forge tortoise-human relationships.
+Tortoises enjoy human company, but it takes time to forge tortoise-human relationships.

-In time, they’ll associate you with things they enjoy, like food, shelter, and safety.
+Tortoises often associate humans with essentials like food, shelter, and safety.
 Trusting tortoises will come over when they hear your footsteps, follow you, or sit comfortably in your presence.

 Some owners claim their tortoises love them, accepting head strokes and neck rubs.
-Of course, every tortoise is different; some are distant and aloof, while others are friendly and more sociable.
+Of course, every tortoise is different.
+Some can be distant and aloof, while others are surprisingly friendly.

 Do Tortoises Feel Love?

-Since tortoises are reptiles, they can’t experience love in the way it’s understood by humans.
+Since tortoises are reptiles, they can’t experience love in a way humans understand.
 However, tortoises can express affection or pleasure when they see their owners.

-If a tortoise likes you, it might do the following:
+If a tortoise likes you, it may do the following:

-According to Animals, tortoises experience complex emotions and are considered to have sentience.
-Tortoises are capable of feeling a wide range of things, including:
+According to Animals, tortoises experience complex emotions and have sentience.
+Tortoises are capable of feeling a wide range of emotions, including: